We Teach as We Were Taught

 I worked with a teacher who said all that effective instruction required was a) knowledge of your subject, b) lots of coffee, and c) the occasional fart joke.

 Teaching is hard, and the learning curve is steep.

 Prep and license programs get a bad rap because they can only teach you so much; it takes a few years in the classroom before what you are doing has a bit of ease and more than a good amount of effectiveness.
 Still, you cannot walk in off the street full of subject knowledge and even begin to manage a classroom.
 You may already be in the trenches, struggling as an intern, or just need some perspective.

-There are some basic philosophies, and a few tricks, that should be the bedrock foundation of any classroom program.
-Originally, it was going to be its own blog (as of right now, it is, but much of its content winds up here), but perhaps dovetailing with Middle School Poetry 180 will be one-stop-shopping for those who hope to raise the bar academically.
+The follow are some basic philosophies, and a few tricks, that should be the bedrock foundation of any classroom program.
+Originally, it was going to be its own blog, but perhaps dovetailing with Middle School Poetry 180 will be one-stop-shopping for those who hope to raise the bar academically.
 If you put these in place, you should be successful.
 With a brain in your head and some elbow grease, you might actually make a difference.

 Keep It Simple